engineerbishnu/simple-go-webapp/README.md

 To stop the server, press Ctrl + C in the terminal where the server is running.
 That's it!
 You've successfully cloned and run the simple-go-webapp project locally.

+### Notes: If you want to dockerize the code then you can use dockerfile which is available here.

 ---